wenchengking/End-to-End-Cloud-Sentiment-Analysis/README.md

 python -m venv .venv
 source .venv/bin/activate
 ```
-Beware of where you save the files.
 From the AWS Lambda FAQ
 > Each Lambda function receives 500MB of non-persistent disk space in its own /tmp directory.
+For this project, we are saving all output files to `/tmp` directory.

 When we are done, we saved the packages installed in the virtual environment using `pip freeze > requirements.txt`.
 As default, AWS Lambda requires a function handler.
 A function handler can be any name; however, the default name in the Lambda console is `{lambda_function}.{lambda_handler}`.
 As a convention, for all our code, we use `main.lambda_handler` as the entrypoint.
 We then build the docker image, tag it and push it to a ECR private repo:
 ```shell